vmsmith/CookBook/offal_tongue_veal.md

 4. Salt sparingly.
 5. Let it simmer for about 2 - 3 hours, until a knife slides in easily.
 6. Take the tongue out, let it cool a bit, then peel the outer layer.
+7. Strain and save the broth.
-7. When it's cooled enough, slice and refrigerate.
+8. When it's cooled enough, slice and refrigerate.
-8. Heat up and serve with Madeira sauce.
+9. Heat up and serve with Madeira sauce.

 #### Madeira Sauce
 1. Melt 2 table spoons of butter and add two tablespoons of flour.